The Sanctified Church and Marriage Supper of the Lamb

 who hold the testimony of Jesus – Christ was the firstborn of those “who keep the commandments of God and have the testimony of Jesus.”

 the spirit of prophecy – the expression “Spirit of Prophecy” describes “the Spirit of God” first received by Christ and then poured out on the Day of Pentecost.
-From John 15:26: “He will testify about Me.”
+The testimony of Jesus is the Holy Spirit, as we read in John 15:26: “He will testify about Me.”
 In Revelation 12:17, the saints overcame with “the word of their testimony.”
-But now, God Himself testifies, through the saints.
+But now, the Spirit of God testifies to who the saints are.
 The expression “Spirit of Prophecy” was used to describe the Spirit of God on Christ in the Targum of Isaiah 61:1.
 Of course, the Holy Spirit, is the sanctifying Spirit of the Body of Christ in the last days, the Sanctified Church.